Skip to content

 Note that Minnesota adopted its own state version of the federal CSA, with five schedules of listed drugs.
 It is not identical to the federal version.

-Schedule 1: marijuana and THC are listed; CBD is not
+Schedule 1: marijuana & THC listed; CBD is not

 But a five-minute online fact-check of the statute reveals otherwise.
 In fact, CBD is not in Schedule 1 of the federal Controlled Substances Act.
 And it never was.